STAMP-project/dspot/README.md

         [optional, expert mode] specify the path to the .xml or .csv of the original result of Pit Test.
-If you use this option the selector will be forced to PitMutantScoreSelector
+If you use this option the selector will be forced to PitMutantScoreSelector [--targetOneTestClass]
+        [optional, expert] enable this option will make DSpot computing the mutation score of only one test class (the first pass through --test command line option)

   [--descartes]
         Enable the descartes engine for Pit Mutant Score Selector.